 Take Your Kids for their Bi-Annual Checkup

 Summertime is a great time for your kids to have a checkup at their dentist!
 You don’t have to worry about them missing school or other activities.
-If you do this, it will be easier and easier to remember when to schedule their checkups every year.
+If you do this, it will be easier to remember when to schedule their checkups every year.

 Need a way to help pay for these bi-annual dental checkups?
 Check out this affordable dental option.